PdxCodeGuild/class_wallaby/Django/ Quick Start-new/Django Quickstart 3.md

 </div>
 {% endblock %}
 ```
 This is an important step.
 We are passing a list of authors to the page, but at the same time we are querying the database and displaying a list of articles associated to each author thanks to `_set.all`.

-You can read more about it [here](https://docs.djangoproject.com/en/3.2/topics/db/examples/many_to_one/)
+To clarify, we run the first loop to iterate through all authors, then we go one level deeper and we run an additional nested loop that returns all articles associated with each author.
+You can read more about sets [here](https://docs.djangoproject.com/en/3.2/topics/db/examples/many_to_one/)